-When my husband and I started getting serious about purchasing a home we had a lot of things to consider.
+When my husband and I started getting serious about home purchase we had a lot of things to consider.

-When we sat down, we calculated what our current income was, what bills we currently have and worse case scenarios (job loss, injury, etc).
+We sat down and talked about what we needed to do to start purchasing a home, we calculated what our current income was, what bills we currently have and worse case scenarios (job loss, injury, etc).

 Getting a mortgage is a very important decision, so you have to make sure that you get the best mortgage for your needs.
 Despite this, many people simply opt for the first deal that looks attractive without really shopping around.
 If you really want to find the best mortgage for your needs, then you need to carry out a number of checks at each juncture before you sign for the mortgage.